simsmile123/AI/README.md

-# TJHSTT Artificial Intelligence 2021 - 2022
+# TJHSST Artificial Intelligence 2021 - 2022

 My artificial intelligence class created my passion for  Computer Science.
 We used Python as our coding language.
 The course began with hands-on exercises on platforms like CodingBat, providing a strong foundation for programming.
 The diversity of projects was a standout feature, ranging from crafting one-line regular expressions to developing an AI that adeptly solved crosswords and mastered the strategic nuances of Othello. <br>